Zastava M72

-The Zastava M72 is a light machine gun developed and manufactured by then Yugoslav Zastava Arms company.
+The Zastava M72 is a light machine gun developed and manufactured by Zastava Arms.
 The M72 was patterned after the Soviet RPK light machine gun.

-Overview
+Design

 The Zastava M72 chambers and fires the 7.62×39mm M67 round.
 It is a gas-operated, air-cooled, drum-fed firearm with a fixed stock.
+It is a squad automatic weapon, like the Soviet RPK but has unique design features.

 This weapon is a near copy of the Soviet RPK light machine gun.
 There are a few differences on the M72/M72A.
 It does not have a scope side rail mount, the butt is also different, having the shape of a regular AK-47 rifle.
 It has a reinforced receiver, night sights and no carrying handle.
 The barrel also differs from other RPK rifles because of the cooling fins to help with heat dissipation from prolonged fire.
 The M72 only appears with a heavy profile barrel as opposed to Russian and Romanian RPK rifles that can come in both light or heavy barrel configurations.